Celandine Poppy

 Poppy family (Papaveraceae)

 Cultivation: The Celandine Poppy should be grown in dappled sunlight underneath a tree, or along the foundation of a building in partial shade.
 It adapts best to rich loamy soil and moist to mesic conditions.
-Vegetative growth occurs during the spring before the trees fully leaf out.
+Most vegetative growth and development occurs during the spring before the trees fully leaf out.
+This plant adapts to flower gardens readily.

-Range & Habitat: The Celandine Poppy is an uncommon plant that occurs primarily in southern Illinois; it has also been observed in Vermillion and Cook counties further to the north.
-Habitats include mesic deciduous woodlands, including the bottom of ravines and the base of bluffs.
-This species is found in high quality woodlands; it is one of the woodland wildflowers that is threatened by the invasion of Alliaria petiolata (Garlic Mustard).
+Range & Habitat: The native Celandine Poppy is an uncommon plant that occurs primarily in southern Illinois; it has also been observed in Vermilion and Cook counties further to the north (see Distribution Map).
+Habitats include mesic deciduous woodlands, lower slopes of ravines, bases and lower slopes of bluffs, and rocky banks of streams.
+The Celandine Poppy is found in high quality woodlands; it is one of the woodland wildflowers that is threatened by the invasion of Alliaria petiolata (Garlic Mustard) and Microstegium vimineum (Japanese Stiltgrass).

-Faunal Associations: Little is known about floral-fauna relations for this species.
-The flowers are probably pollinated by bees and possibly other insects.
-The seeds are distributed by ants, which are attracted to their fleshy appendages (elaisomes).
-The foliage is toxic and avoided by mammalian herbivores.
+Faunal Associations: Little is known about the floral-faunal relationships for this species.
+The flowers provide only pollen as a reward to floral visitors.
+MacRae (1991) has observed adults of some metallic wood-boring beetles (Acmaeodera spp.) visiting the flowers.
+It is also likely that the flowers are visited by various bees and flies.
+The seeds are distributed to new locations by ants, which are attracted to their oily appendages (elaisomes).
+Woodland mice eat the seeds.
+The toxic foliage is avoided by mammalian herbivores.

 Photographic Location: A flower garden in Urbana, Illinois.

-Comments: This attractive spring-blooming wildflower adapts well to gardens.
-It resembles another member of the Poppy family, Chelidonium majus (Celandine), but the latter has yellow flowers that are smaller (¾" across or less) and its seed capsules are hairless, linear and erect.
+Comments: The Celandine Poppy has attractive flowers and foliage.
+It resembles another species of the Poppy family, Celandine (Chelidonium majus), but the latter has yellow flowers that are smaller in size (¾" across or less) and its seed capsules are hairless, narrowly cylindrical, and erect.
 Celandine is a somewhat weedy species that was introduced from Europe; it is a biennial that blooms during the summer.
-Other members of the Poppy family have flowers that are white, pink, orange, or purplish red.
-Another common name that is often applied to Stylophorum diphyllum is the Wood Poppy.
+Other species of the Poppy family in Illinois have flowers that are white, pink, orange-red, or purplish red.
+Most of these species have been introduced from Eurasia, although one of them, Bloodroot (Sanguinaria canadensis) is native to Illinois.
+Another common name of Stylophorum diphyllum is the Wood Poppy.